 By Prof. Dr. Token D. Sumai

 The historical value of this very important information provided by Hiuen Tsiang has been challenged.
-It is also suspected that it is only a pious fabrication of the famous Chinse traveler who came to Kashmir in 7th Century.
-There may be two reasons for this conclusion.
-One may be that Kalhana makes no mention of the Buddhist Council, what-so-ever.
-Secondly, a third century manuscript by Paramartha on the life of Vasubandhu makes no mention of the council convened by Kanishka at Kundalwan in Kashmir.
+It is also suspected that it is only a pious fabrication of the famous Chinese traveler who came to Kashmir in the 7th century.
+There may be two reasons for this conclusions.
+One many be that Kalhana makes no mention of the Buddhist Council, what-so-ever.
+Secondly, a third century manuscript by Paramartha on the life of Vasubandhu makes no mention of the Council convened by Kanishka at Kundalwan in Kashmir.

 photography wp theme